Welfare Officer: Charlotte Brinkley

 Black & Ethnic Minorities Officer: Rashidat Animashaun (ra526)

 Hello, my name is Rashidat and I am Trinity Hall’s BME Officer.
 I am a first-year HSPS student.
 I like to think of my role, as described by my predecessor, as 50% political and 50% welfare.
 I am committed to ensuring Trinity Hall is a comfortable environment for all ethnic minorities.
 For me, this entails reaching out to more prospective BME applicants through the Access and Outreach office, but also ensuring that BME students are well-supported once here.
 As of now, I am planning more BME inter-collegiate mingles, working with our college Welfare officers to ensure welfare activities cater to BME needs and working to revive the Film Society to incorporate more foreign films.
-Any issues or enquiries you can contact me through Hermes, email@example.com .
+Any issues or enquiries you can contact me through Hermes.

 Hi!
-I’m Saskia and I’m the Special Considerations Officer.
+I’m Jan and I’m the Disability and Special Considerations Officer.
 I’m part of the Welfare team, so work with them to help make people happier, and specifically to help anyone who has a problem related to long-term or short-term disabilities or illnesses (emotional, mental and physical difficulties alike).
 Whether you want to talk about a specific problem, or just want to talk to someone who understands a bit more about what you’re going through (I have special considerations too!), I’m here for you!

 I also represent students with these difficulties to the rest of the JCR and CUSU, and liaise with the University’s Disability Resource Centre.
 I’m keen to raise awareness of the many different difficulties that students can face, through awareness events and campaigns.
 I think I’m a pretty approachable person, so if anyone (current and prospective students alike) has any concerns you think I can help you with, please email me!

-Women’s Officer: Micheala Chan (mkyc2)
+Women and Non-Binary Officer: Micheala Chan (mkyc2)

 I’m Micheala (3rd year engineer).
 I’m your Women and Non-Binary Officer, here to make the voices of all the women and non-binary people of Tit Hall heard.
 My role is also to provide individual support for anyone with a personal issue that relates to gender, from discrimination to sexual health to sexual violence.
 That means if you have any problems or questions at all related to gender (whichever one you happen to be!), please do send me a quick message or email and I’ll do my best to help!